 VZV can be isolated on vesicular fluid cultures, which provides a definitive diagnosis.
 Direct immunofluorescence has excellent sensitivity.
 (See Workup.)

 Oral acyclovir should be considered for healthy persons at increased risk of severe varicella infections.
 Valacyclovir and famciclovir are other agents used in treatment.
 Intravenous acyclovir therapy is recommended for patients who are immune-suppressed or immune-compromised.
 Varicella-zoster immune globulin (VZIG) is indicated for use in highly susceptible, VZV-exposed immunocompromised or immunosuppressed populations.
 A live attenuated varicella vaccine (Oka strain) was approved by the US Food and Drug Administration in 1995 for prophylactic use in healthy children and adults.
-(See Treatment and Management and Medication.)
+(See Treatment, Guidelines, and Medication.)

 Go to Pediatric Chickenpox for more complete information on this topic.

 Chickenpox is usually acquired by the inhalation of airborne respiratory droplets from an infected host.
 The highly contagious nature of varicella-zoster virus (VZV) underlies the epidemics that spread quickly through schools.
 High viral titers are found in the characteristic vesicles of chickenpox; thus, despite the lower associated risk, viral transmission may also occur through direct contact with these vesicles.

 After initial inhalation of contaminated respiratory droplets, the virus infects the conjunctivae or the mucosae of the upper respiratory tract.
 Viral proliferation occurs in regional lymph nodes of the upper respiratory tract 2-4 days after initial infection; this is followed by primary viremia on postinfection days 4-6.